 Despite variances in costs, corporations use segmented pricing to offer a range of rates for their goods and services.
 A product can be priced based on various factors, including client segmentation, product form, location, and time.

-Competitors should not undersell the products in the section being charged the higher price, and the market must be segmentable with varying levels of demand.
+Competitors should not undersell the products in the section when they are being charged a higher price, and the market must be segmented with varying demand levels.

-Segmenting must also be legitimate and take into account actual variations of how customers perceive value.
+Segmenting must also be legitimate and consider actual variations of how customers perceive value.
 However, it must avoid creating anger or badwill among customers.

 3. Discount

-Customers frequently receive discounts and reductions from businesses as a reward for behaviours like on-time bill payments, bulk purchases, and off-season shopping.
+Businesses frequently offer discounts and reductions to customers as a reward for behaviours like on-time bill payments, bulk purchases, and off-season shopping.

 Cash discounts are available to customers who pay their invoices on time, whereas quantity discounts are offered to customers who purchase large quantities.
 Trade channel participants who execute particular tasks are given functional discounts, whereas customers who buy goods or services out of season are given seasonal discounts.

-These price changes assist in enhancing the seller’s cash flow, lower bad debts, and preserve production stability.
-These reductions are typical in many businesses and necessary to keep customers happy.
+These price changes enhance the seller’s cash flow, lower bad debts, and preserve production stability.
+These reductions are typical in many businesses and are necessary to keep customers happy.

 4. Allowance Pricing

-Payments or price reductions given to dealers in exchange for their participation in marketing and sales support initiatives are known as promotional allowances.
+Promotional allowances are payments or price reductions given to dealers in exchange for their participation in marketing and sales support initiatives.

 5. Geographical Pricing